dddrrreee/cs140e-23win/README.md

 You should take this class if:

-   1. You write code well OR (you don't yet write code well AND have a lot of time to devote to the class);
+   1. You write systems code well OR (you don't yet write code well AND have a lot of time to devote to the class);

    2. AND you find these systems topics interesting.